 Proceeds from the sale of benches at Lake Harriet and pavers at Lake Harriet and Bde Maka Ska support the People for Parks Fund.

 History of People for Parks

-Founded in 1977, People for Parks has identified and directed $2.5 million to Minneapolis parks through grant making, fundraising events, and fiscal agency.
-Its work originated with Dutch elm disease and grew to include support for the Lake Harriet Bandshell rehabilitation, Wabun universal access play area – the first of its kind in Minneapolis – and the nature playscape at North Mississippi Regional Park.
+Founded in 1977, People for Parks identified and directed $2.5 million to Minneapolis parks through grant making, fundraising events, and fiscal agency during its 42-year history.
+Its work originated with Dutch elm disease and grew to include support for the Lake Harriet Band Shell rehabilitation, Wabun universal access play area (the first of its kind in Minneapolis), and the nature playscape at North Mississippi Regional Park.
 In 2020, People for Parks consolidated with the Minneapolis Parks Foundation.

 People for Parks History (pdf)

 YOUR DONATION helps ensure the parks in our city remain accessible, equitable and serving everyone.